 This will be a short review of my stay at the SureStay Plus Hotel by Best Western in Lompoc, California.
 You might ask yourself, where the hell is Lompoc?
 Well, that’s a good question.
 I haven’t heard of Lompoc before and it’s not a famous place for an ordinary person.
 However, if you are interested in space and rocket launches, you might know Lompoc as the closest city to Vandenberg Air Force Base.
 I was here for the Falcon 9 launch carrying the Radarsat Constellation of the Canadian Space Agency.

-Vandenberg Air Force Base / Lompoc is about a 3-hour drive north from Los Angeles International Airport.
-I took the scenic route, which is a little bit slower, but it takes you along the Pacific Coast Highway through Malibu before you merge onto 101 which will take you through Santa Barbara and ultimately into Lompoc.
+Vandenberg Air Force Base / Lompoc is about a 3-hour drive north of Los Angeles International Airport.
+I took the scenic route, which is a little bit slower, but it takes you along the coastline on the famous Pacific Coast Highway.
+The drive took me through Malibu before I merged onto 101 which took me through Santa Barbara and ultimately into Lompoc.

-I came here for a one night stay.
-Well, that was the plane, but you never know how rocket launches go and might have to extend my stay.
-My reservation was for one night and I just arrived shortly before the official check-in time of 3 p.m.
+I came here for a one-night stay.
+Well, that was the plane, but you never know how rocket launches go, and might have to extend my stay.
+I arrived shortly before the official check-in time of 3 p.m.

 Once inside I walked up to the front desk where the clerk helped a couple out with viewing locations for the upcoming rocket launch.
 After a few minutes, it was my turn and the clerk already assumed that I am here for the rocket launch as well.
 He checked me in and gave me a brief overview of the property and where to find what.
 I also got a choice of bonus points or a snack and two bottles of water as my loyalty benefit.

 He gave me my room key and I went to the elevator just next to the lobby to go up to the fourth floor.
 I pressed the button for my floor but nothing happened.
 You must actually press the close-door button to get the elevator to work.

 1 King Guestroom (Room 411)